DubbyWubbyBloxd/JSON-GLB/README.md

-# JSON-GLB
+# JSON -> GLB
-Convert json files to glb files (from mc to bloxd)
+Convert json files to glb files
+(from Minecraft to Bloxd.io)